 Errol Barrow’s RAF Record of Service

 Below in table form is a summary of Errol Barrow’s redacted RAF Record of Service (ROS) which was provided by Ministry of Defence Headquarters Air Command RAF Cranwell.
-To this we have also added some key events to provide historical reference points.
+To this we have also added some key events to provide historical reference points -highlighted in yellow.

 |Date||Description – as recorded on RAF redacted service records: 1383402 & 191485 and other documents|

 |November 1940||The Barbados Second Contingent was recruited to support the RAF and departed Barbados in November 1940.
 The 12 men selected included: Charles Parnell King, J.S.
 Partridge, Arthur Adolphus Walrond, J.L.L.
 Yearwood, Mark Radford Cuke, Errol W. Barrow, Grey Doyle Cumberbatch, Andrew P.C.
 Dunlop, H.E.S.
 Worme, Gordon A. Barrow, A.O.
 Weekes & Bruce F.H.
 Miller.|

 |31st December 1940||Euston Central Recruitment Centre RAF Volunteer Reserve / No: 2 Recruitment Centre, RAF Cardington, Bedfordshire.
 Barrow enrolled as Aircraftman No 2 Class (AC2), RAF Official Number: 1383402|

 |15th February 1941||No. 12 Operational Training Unit, Bournemouth was formed in April 1940 as part of No. 1 Group RAF Bomber Command at RAF Benson to train light bomber aircrew.|